 If I wasn’t at home under the shade with fans, i’d be sitting with my uncle in his shop.
 He always let me make buttons, and bought me coke and peanuts when the guy came by every day but best of all I got to ride on the back of his motorbike going full speed – a real thrill!

 When the weekend came, my aunt would leave the house to the maids and my uncle would keep his shop closed and it was time to go on beautiful adventures around East Africa.

 Stunning blue beaches, travelling by old fashioned hand-made wooden boats, catching fresh fish using a spear before praying on them and cooking them for dinner.
 Deeeeelicious!

-Or we would be in the presence of wild animals at in safari parks, crawl through bat filled caves, visiting salt farms and old castle ruins.
+Or we would be in the presence of wild animals at in safari parks, crawl through bat-filled caves, visiting salt farms and old castle ruins.
+We even got the opportunity to climb Kilimanjaro too.
 Some things you can only wish you could experience in other countries, but Africa has to offer so much in terms of natural beauty.
 I’m truly lucky to have grown up in these cultured environments.